After importing ELISpot instrument data

 To enable background well subtraction, you first configure the plate template.
 The main flow of the tutorial did not need this setting, but we return there to add it now.

-- Open the plate template editor for "Elispot Template 1" by clicking Edit.
+- Open the plate template editor for "Tutorial ELISpot Template" by clicking Edit.
 Or Edit a copy if you prefer to give it a new name and retain the original version.

 - On the Control tab, create a well group called "Background Wells".